xstead/ethereum-miner-monitor/readme.md

 **ethminer** monitoring python application for Linux (Ubuntu 16.04 LTS).

+*version v1.0.3*

+- added pid file for checking the monitor is already running or not
+- added 30 sec timeout when something went wrong

 *version v1.0.2*

 - added AMD Utilization query support, now you can use with "MINER_GPUS_TYPE = amd" config.ini settings